 US House Rejects Limit on Trump's War Powers Against Iran in Narrow Vote

-The US House of Representatives has narrowly voted down a war powers resolution that sought to limit President Donald Trump's authority to authorise military strikes against Iran without congressional approval, following a similar failure in the Senate and representing a significant victory for the White House.
+The US House of Representatives has narrowly voted down a war powers resolution that sought to limit President Donald Trump's authority to authorise military strikes against Iran without congressional approval, failing by a single vote of 213 to 214 — following a similar failure in the Senate and representing a significant victory for the White House as the conflict approaches the 60-day limit set by the 1973 War Powers Resolution.

 Background

 The question of presidential war powers has been a central political debate in the United States since the beginning of the conflict with Iran in 2026.
+The war began on 28 February 2026, when the US and Israel launched strikes against Iran, with the Trump administration arguing the action was justified as self-defence against threats posed by Iran since its 1979 revolution.
+Iran responded with counter-strikes against Israel and US military bases in the region.
 Many members of Congress, from both parties, have expressed concern about the potential for an expanding war and have advocated for a stronger role for the legislature in decisions about military action.
 The War Powers Resolution of 1973 was intended to limit the president's ability to commit US forces to armed conflict without congressional authorisation, but its practical application has been contested for decades.

 Key Developments